PhaserEditor2D/PhaserEditor2D-v3-docs/asset-pack-editor/add-file.rst

 * Importing the files `from the Files view <import-from-files-view.html>`_.

-An especial section comments the advantages of import the scripts using the |AssetPackFile|_: `Importing JavaScript files <import-scripts.html>`_.
+A special section comments the advantages of import the scripts using the |AssetPackFile|_: `Importing JavaScript files <import-scripts.html>`_.

 You can delete content pressing the ``Delete`` key or using the context menu, inside the editor or the `Outline view <outline-view.html>`_.